 Effective January 31, 2008, U.S. and Canadian citizen children ages 15 and under will be expected to present a birth certificate issued by a federal, state, provincial, county, or municipal authority

 For more information:

-An alternative to driving yourself between the Twin Sault’s is the International Bridge Bus.
+An alternative to driving yourself between the Twin Saults is the International Bridge Bus.
 Sit back and enjoy the view as you travel the 2.8 mile International Bridge.
 The bus picks up and drops off at specific locations on both sides of the border.
-Below please find hours, rate, and locations.
-Proper paperwork is required to cross the International Border.
+Below, please find hours, rates, and locations.
+Proper paperwork (mentioned above) is required to cross the International Border.

 HOURS OF OPERATION:

 No service on holidays, during traffic delays and inclement weather.